 Then my father died.
 His death seemed to discharge all my suppressed fears of him.
 It didn’t matter that he lived two provinces away.
 I was still terrorized to the core.
 I collapsed — utterly exhausted.
 My psychotherapist medicated me with Prozac and explained using a clear metaphor, “You have been swimming the English Channel, my dear.
 Your athletic event is over and you are lying on the beach, exhausted.
 I suggest you take a month off work — take care of yourself and get lots of sleep — and you’ll be fine.”

 Oh, the thought of blissfully sleeping an entire month away — who could argue with that?

-Just as I was getting settled into my new home in Saskatoon, I discovered Terry had created a secret life while away from me.
+Just as I was getting settled into my new home in Saskatoon, I discovered Jerry had created a secret life while away from me.
 I learned he had a girlfriend and I was just in the way of his freedom.
 I was furious.
 I wished he had told me not to move away from Lethbridge.
 We could have just simply divorced and gone our own separate ways.
 And I wouldn’t have had to give up my job.
 But for some reason, he let me move.
 I became extremely angry.
 I’ll never understand his reasoning.

 Back at my new home in Saskatoon, things carried on dismally for a few more months until I could stand it no longer.
-Terry’s drinking turned into weekend binges.
+Jerry’s drinking turned into weekend binges.
 After one of his big binge fests, I packed him a suitcase and asked him to move out.
 He was shocked and didn’t believe me at first.
 But, I was at the end of the line.
 He could see that I was holding my ground this time.
 By the end of the day he left with a suitcase of his things.